Tschis/reviews-blog/_posts/2023-08-26-children-of-morta.md

 ### Comments

-The game started out as quite fun for me, the initial character, Jonh, was interesting and I liked the way it did a knock back on enemies on attack.
+The game started out as quite fun for me, the initial character, John, was interesting and I liked the way it did a knock back on enemies on attack.
 However, soon it became clear that any enemies that did not get knocked back were troublesome to handle.
 After a while, I unlocked the second member of the family, Linda, and basically did not even try as I preferred the melee style.
 It soon became clear, though, that continuing to focus on a single character would not